 Each of these classes and substances is defined under Federal Regulations.
 Generally, the more dangerous the material, the higher the safety precautions are taken in packaging and transporting.

-Trucking companies who engage in the transportation of hazardous materials have a responsibility under the safety regulations that relate to such material.
-They must have proper information regarding the material, have it appropriately packaged with appropriate reporting and safety information.
+Trucking companies that engage in the transportation of hazardous materials are responsible for the safety regulations related to such materials.
+They must have proper information regarding the material and have it appropriately packaged with appropriate reporting and safety information.

-It is vital that the attorney handling the injury case involving hazardous material to know the hazardous material regulations.
-Often, rules violations can be uncovered once discovery in the personal injury case has commenced.
+The attorney handling the injury case involving hazardous material must know the hazardous material regulations.
+Often, rule violations can be uncovered once discovery in the personal injury case has commenced.
 One early step by the best commercial vehicle accident lawyers is taking steps to preserve evidence.

 Rollover truck accidents often occur with carriers hauling liquids.
-This can lead to additional accidents when the substance is spilled on the roadway.
-Either from exposure or causing other innocent motorists to lose control.
+This can lead to additional accidents when spilling substances on the roadway, either from exposure or causing other innocent motorists to lose control.

-One of the first things that a qualified truck accident lawyer does after being retained for a trucking accident of any sort is to identify potential defendants.
+One of the first things a qualified truck accident lawyer does after being retained for a trucking accident is to identify potential defendants.
 With hazardous materials, in addition to the truck driver and trucking company, in some situations, one must also consider the shipping entity.

-A careful investigation of the crash and the actions on the part of the trucking company, tribe driver, and shipper can be fruitful in discovering violations of the safety regulations, which may be considered negligence per se.
+A careful investigation of the crash and the actions of the trucking company, tribe driver, and shipper can be fruitful in discovering violations of the safety regulations, which may be considered negligence per se.